What is an Accessible Shower?

 This is a common question that arises when designing an accessible shower.
-Shower curtains are usually preferable to glass shower doors from an ease-of-access standpoint, because a shower door creates one more obstacle for a person using a walker or wheelchair to contend with.
+Shower curtains are usually preferable to glass shower doors from an ease-of-access standpoint.
+A shower door creates one more obstacle for a person using a walker or wheelchair to contend with.
 Not only are shower curtains usually easier for most persons using mobility devices to manage, but they are also safer because glass shower doors can and do have a history of spontaneously shattering.

-In the event that you do opt to use a shower door, make sure to install it so it swings outwards.
+In the event that you do opt to use a shower door, make sure to install it so it swings outwards or slides sideways.
 Why is this important?
-Because if someone experiences a fall while inside a shower with an inward-swinging door their body can block the door from opening, making it difficult for rescue personnel to get them out.
+Because if a person experiences a fall while inside of a shower with an inward-swinging door their body can block the door from opening, making it difficult for rescue personnel to get them out.

 3. Zero Threshold

 A flush, zero-threshold entrance is ideal.
 Even a small threshold of just one to two inches high can prevent entrance by a walker or wheelchair, consequently increasing the likelihood a person will have to ask someone else for help to get in and out of the shower.